wyne-ybanez/Fast-Travel/README.md

 - To refine maps.html and make it simpler or more convenient to use.

-- I would like for the social links to lead to a dedicated social media account for the business.
+- I would like for the social links to lead to a dedicated social media accounts for the website.

 - I would like to implement a chat bot to assist the user's on any query during their travel.